J. B. GOODENOUGH, POET OF RURAL AMERICA: A SHORT BIOGRAPHY

 Her teachers found her to be “bright, intellectual, and extraordinarily talented.”
 As a student she enjoyed painting, playing the piano, dancing, writing poetry and during her senior year served as editor of the school’s literary publication Birch Leaves.
 The class yearbook described her poems as “a perfect balance of interesting and delicate rhythm and artfully chosen words, which convey subtle meanings.”
 She graduated in June 1960 and enrolled that September at Radcliffe College, then the coordinate women’s College of Harvard University.

 It was at Harvard that she met her husband, John Byer Goodenough, who was studying for his Ph.D. in mathematics while also working with the Decision Sciences Laboratory, in nearby Bedford.
-They were married on April 23, 1967 and had two children: Anne (September 2, 1969) and Elizabeth (December 3, 1973).
+They were married on the afternoon of April 23, 1966 at the Chapel of the Union Theological Seminary and had two children: Anne (September 2, 1969) and Elizabeth (December 3, 1973).

 During the next fifteen years she took care of her family.
 As she put it in her 10th Radcliffe Class report, her “present” career was being a “housewife” and “watching my daughters and roses grow.”
 The roses referred to her passion for flower gardening.
 The family’s first home was in the Boston suburb of Westford, which she called “real country” with “horse and farms all around” and in 1977 they relocated to another country suburb Carlisle.
 That community she came to love deeply.